oracle-livelabs/adb/json/mongodb-api/mongoshell/mongoshell.md

 In this lab, you will:

-* Start up Cloud Shell
-* Connect to our Compute Node
 * Attach __mongosh__ to your Autonomous JSON Database
 * Create a collection
 * Add some simple documents to that collection